FEC okays N5.4b for Oil, gas parks, indoor shooting range

 By Johnbosco Agbakwuru

-ABUJA- THE Federal Executive Council, FEC, on Wednesday approved about N5.4 billion for construction of Oil and Gas parks in Akwa Ibom and Bayelsa States and indoor shooting range for aviation security.
+THE Federal Executive Council, FEC, on Wednesday approved about N5.4 billion for construction of Oil and Gas parks in Akwa Ibom and the Bayelsa States and indoor shooting range for aviation security.

 This was disclosed by the Minister of State for Petroleum, Timipre Sylva, and the Minister of Aviation, Hadi Sirika, while briefing State House correspondents at the end of FEC meeting presided over by President Muhammadu Buhari at the Council Chamber, Presidential Villa, Abuja.